Can I change my sexual orientation?

 Myths about Aversive Therapy

-Since ͟е͟а͟л͟ь͟н͟ы͟е͟ ͟ф͟о͟т͟о͟г͟р͟а͟ф͟и͟и aversive therapy is not so dramatic, LGBT propagandists often give out shots from the films A Clockwork Orange, Flight Over the Cuckoo's Nest, or pictures of electroconvulsive therapy
+Since ͟е͟а͟л͟ь͟н͟ы͟е͟ ͟ф͟о͟т͟о͟г͟р͟а͟ф͟и͟и aversion therapy is not so dramatic, LGBT* propagandists often pass off scenes from the films "A Clockwork Orange", "One Flew Over the Cuckoo's Nest" or pictures of electroconvulsive therapy as it

 It's a lie.
 It is designed to intimidate and demotivate those homosexuals who are trying to find an opportunity to get rid of NGV.
 The above report (Phelan 2009b) convincingly shows that men and women interested in eliminating NVH successfully achieved their goal without any “passing electric current through the brain”.
 In the 1970's, this was a well-known scientific fact, which the central press freely wrote about.